CompositeBanner

 Antal Kelle ArtFormer discussing his artwork with a crowd

-The Insides of Things: The art of Miguel Berrocal
+The Insides of Things: the art of Miguel Berrocal

 October 2016 to May 2017

-Featuring the work of Spanish sculptor Miguel Berrocal, MoMath’s art exhibit The Insides of Things: The Art of Miguel Berrocal showcased the masterful craftsmanship of Berrocal’s art.
+Featuring the work of Spanish sculptor Miguel Berrocal, MoMath’s art exhibit The Insides of Things: the Art of Miguel Berrocal showcased the masterful craftsmanship of Berrocal’s art.
 Visitors were able to try their hands at assembling and disassembling a replica of one of Berrocal’s stunning works and discovered why the piece had something in common with MoMath’s Enigma Café.

 The National Museum of Mathematics wishes to thank the late Samuel Sensiper for his donation of the Berrocal collection as well as Michele and Stan Rosen for supporting the opening reception in his memory.